kisstkondoros/csstriggers/README.md

 A VSCode extension which adds inline decoration to css properties to indicate their costs.

 ## It looks like this:

 ![Example code with references code lens](https://raw.githubusercontent.com/kisstkondoros/csstriggers/master/screenshot.png)

 ## Configuration properties

 - `csstriggers.showDecoration`
   - A flag which indicates whether to show cost indicator decorations
+- `csstriggers.showDecorationInline`
+  - A flag which indicates whether to show cost indicator decorations inline
 - `csstriggers.showExtendedInformation`
   - A flag which indicates whether to show extended information about the given css property
 - `csstriggers.showLegend`